icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 During that class and in a bit of work afterward, I completed a compiler for a language somewhere between the  Wab and Wabbi language specs, but then started playing around and adding other features, so I'm making this forked version of the Wab/Wabbi language spec page to keep track of what my particular compiler implements and avoid looking at similar but slightly different documentation for the original languages.

-*Most of the language spec below is copied verbatim from a mix of the Wab and Wabbi language specs.*
+*Most of the language spec below is copied from a mix of the Wab and Wabbi language specs.*

 ## 1. Wabbish Overview